geoext/geoext3-ws/src/feature-grid/prepare-layout.md

 # Prepare layout

-We want to add a grid panel to our basic map application now.
+Now we want to add a grid panel to our basic map application.

 ## Exercises